LCSB-BioCore/COBREXA.jl/docs/src/concepts/3_custom_models.md

 - How to allow the analysis functions to gather the required information from any user-specified model data structure?
-- How to make the reconstruction functions (i.e., reaction or gene deletions) work properly on any data structure?
+- How to make the construction functions (i.e., reaction or gene deletions) work properly on any data structure?

 To solve the first concern, COBREXA.jl specifies a set of generic accessors